-This Elementary Geography and Cultures curriculum guide contains homeschool materials for use with Passport to the World and Children's Atlas to the World.
+This Elementary Geography and Cultures teacher guide contains homeschool materials for use with Passport to the World and Children's Atlas to the World.

 Checking for included items.

 Features: Each suggested weekly homeschool schedule has three easy-to-manage lessons which combine reading, worksheets, and vocabulary-building opportunities including an expanded glossary for each book.
 Designed to allow your student to be independent, materials in this resource are divided by section so you can remove quizzes, tests, and answer keys before beginning the coursework.
 As always, you are encouraged to adjust the schedule and materials as needed in order to best work within your educational program.

 Workflow: Students will read the pages in their book and then answer the questions at the end of each chapter.
 Tests are given at regular intervals.